 Many home inspectors, home building supply stores, and other companies offer test kits or services.
 Results from these tests may be useful as a screening tool to determine if more testing is necessary, but for enforcement purposes we can only accept results from a test performed by a certified decontamination specialist.

-When a property tests above the legal limit when tested by a certified decontamination specialist, or if law enforcement refers a property to the health department after an illegal methamphetamine incident, the health department islegally required to close the property to entry until it has been decontaminated and tests below the legal limit.
+When a property tests above the legal limit when tested by a certified decontamination specialist, or if law enforcement refers a property to the health department after an illegal methamphetamine incident, the health department is legally required to close the property to entry until it has been decontaminated and tests below the legal limit.
+Properties closed to entry have a red placard posted on them indicating the closure.

 Contaminated properties present a health threat to anyone who enters the structure, so they are closed to entry with a red health department placard.
 Only authorized decontamination personnel may enter these properties, and only for conducting a preliminary assessment or performing permitted decontamination work; no other entry is allowed at any time.